-As the parent or guardian of I acknowledge that I have received the Hop kins County Schools' District Student Code of Conduct and Appendix.
-My signature below does not necessarily indica ate agreement with the Student Code of Conduct but I understand the Hopkins County Board of Education will ho ld all students accountable for the standards referenced therein.
+As the parent or guardian of acknowledge that I have received the Hopkins County Schools' District Student Code of Acceptable Behavior and Discipline and Appendix.
+My signature below does not necessarily indicate agreement with the Student Code of Acceptable Behavior and Discipline but I understand the Hopkins County Board of Education will hold all students accountable for the standards referenced therein.
+I school, acknowledge that I have received the Hopkins County Schools' District Student Code of Acceptable Behavior and Discipline and Appendix.
+M Ty signature below does not necessarily indicate agreement with the Student Code of Acceptable Behavior and Discipline e but I understand the Hopkins County Board of Education will hold all students accountable for the standards referen nced therein.
 Student's Signature: Date: Parent/Guardian Signature: Date: